 The archaeological site of Uxmal – “The thrice built” is a masterpiece of the Puuc style.

-This Mayan site is located next to the only mountain range of the Yucatan and very close to the state of Campeche.
+This Mayan site is located next to the only mountain range of the Yucatan and close to the state of Campeche.

 The Governor’s Palace, the Nunnery and Sorcerer’s pyramid are among the most important buildings.
 The Mayan word Puuc means mountain range.
 This architectural style is characterized by elaborate geometric patterns on the upper section of buildings, contrasting with very austere lower sections.
 Climbing the “Gran Piramide” allows for a panoramic view of the citadel.